 If you over-exfoliated, try repairing your skin with niacinamide, a skin-firming, barrier-repairing ingredient.

-How Should Women Adjust Their Skincare Regimen After 40?
+How to Adjust Your Skincare Regimen After 40

-"It's important to keep the skin its healthiest in order for it to look its best.
-Mature skin lacks the ability to produce natural oils to keep the skin looking hydrated and fresh, so you need to add a moisture barrier in order for the skin to stay glowing, even in summer."
+"It's important to keep the skin its healthiest in order for it to look its best," Vargas laments.
+"After 40, your skin often lacks the ability to produce natural oils to keep the skin looking hydrated and fresh, so you need to add a moisture barrier in order for the skin to stay glowing, even in summer."